awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_infineon_trust_x.md

 #### Build the FreeRTOS demo with CMake<a name="infineon_trust_x_cmake"></a>

 This section covers using CMake on Windows with MingW as the native build system\.
-For more information about using CMake with other operating systems and options, see [Using CMake with FreeRTOS](getting-started-cmake.md)\.
+For more information about using CMake with other operating systems and options, see [Using CMake with FreeRTOS](getting-started-cmake.md)\. \([MinGW ](https://sourceforge.net/projects/mingw-w64/files/) is a minimalist development environment for native Microsoft Windows applications\.\)

 If you prefer not to use an IDE for FreeRTOS development, you can use CMake to build and run the demo applications or applications that you have developed using third\-party code editors and debugging tools\.